 Covid19 specific considerations

-We and the venues that we use will provide hand sanitiser as part of our adaptions to keep everyone safe whilst attending classes.
-We will aim to source Vegan and Eco friendly hand sanitiser, however, we cannot guarantee this.
+We and the venues that we use will provide hand sanitizer as part of our adaptions to keep everyone safe whilst attending classes.
+We will aim to source Vegan and Eco friendly hand sanitizer, however, we cannot guarantee this.
 Please feel free to use your own if you have any concerns.